Surface separation in elastoplastic contacts

-Figure~\ref{OriginalAnContact.eps} shows (a) the original height topography $z=h(x,y)$, (b) the calculated in-contact topography for the 8192--32 surface pressed against a rigid flat body, and (c) the plastically deformed topography after unloading.
+Figure~\ref{OriginalAnContact.eps} shows (a) the original height topography $z=h(x,y)$ of the 8192--32 surface, (b) the in-contact topography obtained using the BEM for the surface pressed against a rigid flat body, with the solid modelled as an elastic–perfectly plastic half-space and an applied squeezing pressure of $\sigma_0 = 50\ \mathrm{GPa}$, and (c) the plastically deformed topography after unloading from $\sigma_0 = 50\ \mathrm{GPa}$.
+Figure~\ref{OriginalAnContact.eps}(d) shows $h(x,y)$ for the plastically smoothed power spectrum generated using the same sequence of random numbers as for the original surface.
+Note that the highest asperity in the theory (d) is sharper than in the plastically deformed surface obtained with the BEM in (c).
 The total relative contact area is $A/A_0 = 0.4107$, is composed of the elastic contribution $A_{\rm el}/A_0 = 0.1540$ (yellow) and the plastic contribution $A_{\rm pl}/A_0 = 0.2567$ (black).
-The results were obtained with the boundary element method (BEM), modelling the solid as an elastic–perfectly plastic half-space with the material parameters given above and an applied squeezing pressure $\sigma_0 = 50\ \mathrm{GPa}$.

-Figure~\ref{1pOverE.2AplAel.eps} shows the relative elastic ($A_{\rm el}/A_0$) and plastic ($A_{\rm pl}/A_0$) contact areas as functions of the ratio, $\sigma_0/E^*$, between the applied squeezing pressure $\sigma_0$ and the effective Young’s modulus $E^*$.
+Figure~\ref{1pOverE.2AplAel.eps} shows the relative elastic ($A_{\rm el}/A_0$) and plastic ($A_{\rm pl}/A_0$) contact areas as functions of the normalized applied squeezing pressure $\sigma_0/E^*$.
 The theoretical predictions are in close quantitative agreement with the numerical BEM results.

-Figure~\ref{1logPoverE.2separation.eps} shows the average surface separation $\bar u$ as a function of the logarithm of the normalised squeezing pressure $\sigma_0/E^*$.
-The red squares denote the BEM results without plastic deformation, while the green, blue, pink, and violet squares correspond to simulations with plastic deformation for $\sigma_0/E^* = 0.05$, $0.1$, $0.2$, and $0.3$, respectively.
+Figure~\ref{1logPoverE.2separation.eps} shows the average surface separation $\bar u$ as a function of the logarithm of the normalized squeezing pressure $\sigma_0/E^*$.
+The red squares denote the BEM results without plastic deformation, while the green, blue, pink and violet squares are the numerical BEM results, starting from the surfaces plastically deformed by $\sigma_0/E^*=0.05$, $0.10$, $0.20$, and $0.30$, respectively.
 The solid lines represent the Persson theory predictions neglecting finite-size effects, and the dashed lines represent the predictions including finite-size effects.
 Overall, the theoretical predictions are consistent with the BEM results and highlight the influence of finite-size effects.